Bruno Pittini

-Pittini was born in Lyons, France in 1945, and cut his sisters' hair from a young age.
+Pittini was born in Lyon, France in 1945, and cut his sisters' hair from a young age.
 He became a hairdresser in Paris.
 He developed his own style of haircutting, and as his fame grew, so did his clientele, which included Brigitte Bardot, and Catherine Deneuve.
 Other clients included Jodie Foster, Raquel Welch, and Dustin Hoffman.
 Pittini died in Garches in the western suburbs of Paris on November 9, 1995, at age 49, of complications from pneumonia.
 Deneuve, as well as his client Donald Sutherland, attended his funeral in Paris.